Thursday, October 3, 2019, 5:30 PM - 7:00 PM

 3. Describe pharmacological approaches to acute dental pain and patient considerations.

 Kimberly Sanders, Pharm.D., is a clinical assistant professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy.
-She also has a shared appointment as an assistant professor in the Department of Dental Ecology at the UNC School of Dentistry.
+She also has a shared appointment as an assistant professor in the Division of Diagnostic Sciences at the UNC School of Dentistry.
 Sanders earned her Doctor of Pharmacy degree from Purdue University.
 She completed a one-year pharmacy practice residency at the University of Cincinnati Medical Center as well as a two-year academic postdoctoral research fellowship in pharmacy practice model advancement at UNC Eshelman School of Pharmacy.
 She is a board certified pharmacotherapy specialist and a member of numerous pharmacy professional organizations.
 She is primarily involved in building a partnership between the schools of pharmacy and dentistry through initiatives to develop, implement, and evaluate clinical pharmacy services in dental practice clinics as well as active in the creation of longitudinal interprofessional education curricula.
-Sanders’ area of scholarship is at the interface of educational and practice-based research with focus on interprofessional education and collaborative practice.
+Sanders' area of scholarship is at the interface of educational and practice-based research with focus on interprofessional education and collaborative practice.

 Her collaborative practice experience includes working with providers and care managers in joint appointments to help address the needs of patients at high risk for hospital readmission within the UNC Family Medicine Center care transitions clinic.
 She also has practice experience within a collaborative geriatrics specialty clinic.
 Sanders is passionate in focusing her clinical efforts on high risk and vulnerable populations and utilizing a team-based approach to best optimize patient care.